GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Approach

-In order to fully exploit the capabilities of linear attention and mitigate its drawbacks like the reported lack of sharp attention scores compared to softmax attention, we design a parallel architecture inspired from EfficientViT by \citet{Cai2022} who proposed a multi-scale linear attention architecture.
-Just like EfficientViT our \emph{Multi-Scale Gauge-Invariant Spectral Transformer Block} has 3 parallel branches: a \emph{feature branch} consisting in a linear transformer block acting on node features $x$ alone, a \emph{local branch} consisting in a graph-convolution layer also acting on $x$ followed by a linear transformer block, and a \emph{global branch} consisting in our Gauge-Invariant Spectral Self-Attention layer followed by a Gauge-Equivariant Spectral Self-Attention layer (which as explained act on both node features $x$ and graph positional embeddings $\tilde\phi$) then followed by a linear transformer.
-In keeping with the analogy with EfficientViT, the role of the graph-convolution layer (which simply averages node features across adjacent nodes) is to emphasize local information, which would be otherwise diffused by linear attention.
-Conversely, Gauge-Invariant Spectral attention integrates global information across the graph.
-This block is represented in the right panel of Fig.\ \ref{fig:diagram} and represents a unit layer that is sequentially replicated multiple times.
+To mitigate linear attention's drawbacks (notably lack of sharp attention scores compared to softmax attention), we design a parallel architecture inspired by EfficientViT \citep{cai2022efficientvit}, a multi-scale linear attention architecture.
+Our \emph{Multi-Scale Gauge-Invariant Spectral Transformer Block} comprises three parallel branches: a feature branch (linear transformer on node features $x$), a local branch (graph convolution on $x$ followed by linear transformer), and a global branch (Gauge-Invariant Spectral Self-Attention followed by Gauge-Equivariant Spectral Self-Attention operating on both $x$ and $\tilde\phi$, then linear transformer).
+The local branch emphasizes local information that linear attention would otherwise diffuse, while the global branch integrates global graph information.
+See Figure~\ref{fig:diagram} (right panel) for the architecture.
+Ablation studies in Appendix~\ref{sec:ablation} confirm that each branch meaningfully contributes to performance.

-In Appendix \ref{sec:ablation} we report ablation studies empirically showing that all branches meaningfully contribute to the final accuracy of the architecture, specifically for PPI where the full architecture achieves SOTA performance but would not if any of the branches were missing.